“Dreams out of dust, hope out of ashes, love out of hate.”

 With a jaunty little salute, he trots off.

 You drag yourself back to the clinic, lock yourself in your room, and cry for the rest of the day.
 Then you write an angsty poem and cry through the remainder of the night.

-In the morning, red eyed and sleepless, you drift from bed to bed, checking bandages and doling out medicine.
-Should I have told him? you ask yourself.
+In the morning, red eyed and wretched, you drift from bed to bed, checking bandages and doling out medicine.
+Should I have told him? you wonder.
 No, of course not!
 He would never love me.
-But maybe--maybe-- No!
+But maybe—maybe— No!

 Right in the middle of examining a patient’s tonsils, you come to a realization.

 “No, no, you’ll be fine,” you say quickly.
 “I just realized that—well, never mind.”